petersulyok/asrock_z690_extreme/README.md

 ﻿# asrock_z690_extreme
 [Lm-sensors](https://github.com/lm-sensors/lm-sensors) configuration for [ASRock Z690 Extreme](https://www.asrock.com/mb/Intel/Z690%20Extreme/index.asp) and [ASRock Z690 Extreme WiFi 6E](https://www.asrock.com/mb/Intel/Z690%20Extreme%20WiFi%206E/) motherboards on Linux.
 **Warning:** this configuration is hardware dependent, it can work properly only on this motherboard!
-You have to modify the configuration file if you want to use it on different hardware.
+You have to modify the configuration file if you want to use it on a different hardware.

 ## The motherboard
 ASRock used **Nuvoton NCT6796D-E** super I/O chip (SIO) on Z690 Extreme motherboards to control multiple fans, temperature sensors and voltage lines.